yerenkow/freebsd-vm-image/freebsd-firmware/README.md

 After this, you'll see something like *r300000-flat.vmdk* and *r300000.vmdk*.
 Flat file can be *dd* to USB flash or card, and can be used to boot.
-VMDK file can be used in VirtualBox and VMWare ESXi.
+VMDK file can be used in VirtualBox (You better use it as SATA/SCSI disk, to not stick with 33 Mb speed) and VMWare ESXi (Which detects it just fine and use it at full SATA-300 speed).

 After you add this image to your VM and ensured that at least you are booted, shut your VM down and add one more disk, enough size to contain your data and packages.
-This disk will be normally seen as *da1* in FreeBSD.
+This disk will be normally seen as *da1* (*ada1*) in FreeBSD.

 Next steps: